DJNicoco/COMP-359_Assignment-3-Final/README.md

 #### Key Components of CPP Program: <br>

-#### 1. Person Struct
+#### 1. Person Struct (this struct is defined in Person.h)
 The **Person** struct represents an individual in the family tree.
 Each person contains:
 - **Name**: The name of the individual
 - **leftChild**: A pointer to the first child of the person.
 - **rightSibling**: A pointer to the person's next sibling.

-#### 2. FamilyTree Class
+#### 2. FamilyTree Class (FamilyTree.h declares this class and its methods)
 The **FamilyTree** class gives functionality to:
 - Initialize a family tree with a root person.
-My tree goes as far as grandparent - so the root is the grandparent.
+The root person can be a grandparent, great-grandparent, great-great-parent, great<sup>n</sup> grandparent etc (however far you'd like to go).
 - Add children to a specific parent.
 - Allows to create a visualization of the Family Tree using ASCII art for a more understandable representation of the familial heirarchy.
 - Using BST in-order search to find a person within the family tree.

+#### 3. FamilyTree.cpp file
+- This file consists of the implementation of the FamilyTree class methods which include:
+      - Adding children
+      - Searching for individuals within the tree.
+      - Visualizing the family tree.

+#### 4. Main.cpp file
+- This file contains the main function which allows us to interact with the program as a whole.
+- Allows us to add family members interactively.

 ## Results